 At any given level of the spinal cord, the central part is a watershed area and hyperextension injuries may cause ischemic injury to the central part of the cord, causing a central cord syndrome.

 Injury to the vessels after a traumatic event or occlusion by a nearby mass or osteophyte compromises the blood supply to the cord segment causing tissue hypoperfusion and ischemic injury to the spinal cord.
 The anterior spinal artery supplies the anterior two-thirds of the spinal cord housing the motor tracts and lateral spinothalamic tracts while the posterior spinal artery supplies the region carrying the dorsal column fibers.
 Thus, patients have compromised motor function.
 The loss of pain and temperature sensation on the contralateral side is due to injury to the ascending lateral spinothalamic tract that decussate in the spinal cord.

 In anterior spinal cord syndrome:

 There is an intact dorsal column of fibers.
 Hence a preserved sense of light touch, vibration, and proprioception which is the altered function in posterior cord syndrome.

-Upon sustaining trauma such as penetrating injury to the spinal cord there is damage to the hemisection of the spinal cord and injury to both ascending and descending pathways of spinal tracts of the ipsilateral side.
-Hence the ipsilateral paralysis below the lesion since the descending motor tracts decussate high up in the medulla.
+Upon sustaining trauma, such as penetrating injury to the spinal cord, there is damage to the hemisection of the spinal cord and injury to both the ascending and descending spinal pathways of the ipsilateral side.
+Hence there is ipsilateral paralysis below the lesion since the descending motor tracts decussate high up in the medulla.
 Similarly, there is an ipsilateral loss of proprioception and vibration following an injury to the fibers of the dorsal column that cross high up in the medulla.